Wings30306/calling-mrs-christmas/README.md

 - [Django](https://www.djangoproject.com/)
   - The Python framework used for this project is Django.
 This comes with a lot of functionality out of the box, for example:
-    - user authentication: Django has user authentication out of the box.
+    - User authentication: Django has user authentication out of the box.
 I did expand upon this to include a password confirmation check and linked it up to my own templates.
+    - Password reset
-    - admin: This allows staff (and ONLY staff) to see non-styled pages (i.e. with standard Django styling) where they can check orders, reply to messages, update their own profile, update the location information...
+    - Admin: This allows staff (and ONLY staff) to see non-styled pages (i.e. with standard Django styling) where they can check orders, reply to messages, update their own profile, update the location information...
 - [Bootstrap](https://getbootstrap.com/):
   - The Bootstrap framework was used to help with template layout:
     - the Bootstrap grid is very helpful in terms of mobile-first development.
 One example I used in the project is to use the d-none class on the header to hide it on mobile screens so it doesn't take up unnecessary real-estate, then use d-md-block to display it on medium to large screens.